-Phototherapy indications and contraindications.
-"Physical foundations of phototherapy" cycle of improvement "Physiotherapy
+Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

-Light therapy in physiotherapy is a procedure for dosed effects on the body. various kinds light radiation.
-Moreover, each of the types used in the body causes only its inherent changes and processes, which determines the indications and contraindications for the procedures.
-The longer the wavelength, the deeper the light will penetrate the tissue.
+Phototherapy in physiotherapy is a procedure of dosed effects on the body various types light radiation.
+Moreover, each of the types used causes only its own inherent changes and processes in the body, which determines the indications and contraindications for the procedures.
+The longer the wavelength, the deeper the light will penetrate into the tissue.

-When exposed to this type of radiation on the body, three positive effects- anti-inflammatory, lymphatic drainage and vasodilator.
-The peculiarity of the procedure is that under the influence of these rays a short-term vasospasm occurs, which lasts no more than 30 seconds, after which there is an increase in the blood flow of the irradiated part of the body.
-The released heat accelerates the metabolism in the tissues.
-Increased vascular permeability helps to cope with soft tissue edema.
-It causes fast healing wounds and trophic ulcers. positive impact appears on all internal organs.
+When exposed to this type of radiation on the body, three things happen at once: positive effects- anti-inflammatory, lymphatic drainage and vasodilator.
+The peculiarity of the procedure is that under the influence of these rays a short-term spasm of blood vessels occurs, which lasts no more than 30 seconds, after which there is an increase in blood flow to the irradiated part of the body.
+The generated heat accelerates metabolism in tissues.
+Increased vascular permeability helps cope with soft tissue swelling.
+This causes fast healing wounds and trophic ulcers.
+Positive Impact It turns out that it affects all internal organs.

-The main indications for the use of this method of treatment are considered to be:
+The main indications for the use of this treatment method are considered to be:

-1. Almost all chronic diseases, inflammatory processes internal organs without the formation of pus.
+1. Almost everything chronic diseases, inflammatory processes internal organs without the formation of pus.

 2. Burns.